pypi/salt/README.md

 - Start some servers!
   - pypi: `vagrant up pypi`
     - navigate to http://localhost:8080/pypi and check it out!
-  - pypi-mirror: `vagrant up pypi-mirror`
+  - pypi-mirror: `vagrant up mirror`
-    - navigate to http://localhost:8080/simple and check it out!
+    - navigate to http://localhost:8081/simple and check it out!